 The POST method is used to create a new resource.
-The POST request is submitted to the resource collection in which the new resource is to belong.
+The POST request is submitted to the Resource Collection in which the new resource is to belong.

-Submitting a POST request to a resource representing a collection is equivalent to submitting the same request to the Members property of that resource.
-Services that support adding members to a collection shall support both forms.
+Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
+Services that support adding Members to a Resource Collection shall support both forms.

 - Services shall support the POST method for creating resources.
-If the resource does not offer anything to be created, a status code 405 shall be returned. - The POST operation shall not be idempotent.
+If the resource does not offer anything to be created, a status code 405 shall be returned. - Services shall support POST operations on a URL that references a Resource Collection instance. - Services shall support POST operations on a URL that references an Action (see Actions (POST)) - The POST operation shall not be idempotent.

 The body of the create request contains a representation of the object to be created.
-The service can ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
+The service may ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
 The service shall set the Location header to the URI of the newly created resource.
 The response to a successful create request should be 201 (Created) and may include a response body containing a representation of the newly created resource conforming to the schema of the created resource.